- How permalinks affect SEO

 Besides, using “www” is up to you as well, but it is a good idea to maintain consistency across the board.
-Whether to use or not to use depends on what you set as your preferred domain in Google Search Console.
-Simply choose the website settings option on your dashboard and then decide whether your website preferred domain to exclude or include the www.
+Whether to use or not to use depends on what you set as your domain in Google Search Console.
+Simply choose the website settings option on your dashboard and then decide whether your website's preferred domain is with or without www.

 If you want to maintain consistency, you can remove the “www” extension on the general settings of your WordPress website.
 Once you do this, Google will understand that it should display your website without the “www extension.”

 Pro tip!
 Removing the “www” extension and using a domain that doesn’t include the traditional .com are some of the ways of keeping your URL shorter.

 Adding dates in URLs can result in a sharp decline in organic traffic.
 In fact, most SEO agree dates in URL are never very helpful.
 Keep in mind that most people prefer the most recent posts.
 That means having dates on your URL can affect your organic traffic as well as your bounce rate in the long run.
 If you please adding dates, then make sure to update your content regularly to keep it fresh and relevant to your audience.

 This includes words such as “and,” “which,” “before,” “at,” etc. They don’t help search engines understand what your content is about hence a waste of valuable space.
 Removing them gives you more space for keywords.